SenshiSentou/sd-webui-qic-console/README.md

 # Installation

 Open your A1111 Web UI and go to `Extensions > Install from URL`.
 Paste in the link to this repo (`https://github.com/SenshiSentou/sd-webui-qic-console.git`), click `Install` and restart the web ui.

+Make sure to launch the UI with the `--allow-code` flag enabled.